virgili0/Virgilio/content/inferno/time-series/time-series.md

 Whether it is the sale of products, the estimated production of an agricultural field, or the forecast of any activity of a company, time series are an indispensable type of data, which has been used for thousands of years to inform the activities to be done **today**, based on what will happen **tomorrow**.

-A good estimate of the future, for a company, can bring a great saving of time (and money)!
+A good estimate of the future data, for a company, can bring a great saving of time (and money)!

 If you ask any manager will tell you that _time is even more important than money_, because you can convert time into money, _but the opposite is not possible!_